Updated April 2022

 If you head back to the left-side menu, you’ll see an option for My Apps & Games.

-How To Update The Kodi App For Android TV
+How To Update Kodi For Android TV

 From the main home launcher screen, click on the app for the Google Play Store.

-The Android TV version of the Google Play Store is a bit more streamlined than the normal Android version, and much easier to navigate—especially when using a remote control.
+The Android TV version of the Play Store is a bit more streamlined than the normal Android version, and much easier to navigate—especially when using a remote control.

 What About Amazon Fire TV?